MinecraftServerControl/mscs/README.md

 1. First, if you don't have one already, create a `worlds` folder in `/opt/mscs/`.

 2. Create a new folder **within the `/opt/mscs/worlds/` directory that is the name you want MSCS to use for the world**.
 For this example, I chose "vanillaMC".
-So for instance, I created a new directory `vanillaMC` within the `/opt/mscs/worlds` directory, so the path would be `/opt/mscs/worlds/vanillaMC`.
+So, I created a new directory `vanillaMC` within the `/opt/mscs/worlds` directory, so the path would be `/opt/mscs/worlds/vanillaMC`.

 3. Drag the folder of the world you wish to move into the folder you just created.
 So I would drag the world `world` into the `vanillaMC` folder.
-The path of `world` (the actual world folder) would now be `/opt/mscs/worlds/vanillaMC/myWorld/`.
+The path of `world` (the actual world folder) would now be `/opt/mscs/worlds/vanillaMC/world/`.

 The finished file structure should be as follows with a world named `world` and a containing folder name "vanillaMC":
 ````